Alison Lester: 1979–2008

 2007, photographer and writer on voyage around Spitsbergen in the Arctic.

 2008, Kids Antarctic Art exhibited at Melbournestyle, South Melbourne, featuring selected works as larger canvasses.

 Books

 Lester has written a series of picture books about seven children and their favourite things.
 This series of books is very popular among young children.
 The books have been published in many different languages.
 The titles are: When Frank Was Four, Tessa Snaps Snakes, Rosie Sips Spiders, Clive Eats Aligators, Ernie Dances To The Didgeridoo and Celeste Sails to Spain.

-Some of her other well known books include; Imagine, The Journey Home, "Kissed by the Moon", Noni the Pony, and Magic Beach.
-Both The Quicksand Pony and The Snow Pony became best-sellers in Australia..
+Some of her other well known books include; Imagine, The Journey Home, Kissed by the Moon and Noni the Pony.
+Both The Quicksand Pony and The Snow Pony became best-sellers in Australia.

+Her 1990 best-seller, Magic Beach, was adapted as an animated film by Robert Connolly in 2024.

 Awards and recognition

 Lester's books have received many honours.
 Her picture book, Clive Eats Alligators was commended in the Australian Picture Book of the Year Awards 1986, Ernie Dances to the Didgeridoo was short-listed in 2000 for the same award and her experience-based picture book, The Journey Home, was honoured by the judges in 1990.
 Her novel, The Quicksand Pony, was named a CBCA Notable Book in 1997.